 10. Further Steps

-The Molten Ventures Group is committed to maintaining high ethical standards, protecting human rights, and acting with honesty and integrity in everything we do.
+The Molten Group is committed to maintaining high ethical standards, protecting human rights, and acting with honesty and integrity in everything we do.
 As described above, we endeavour to understand where there are risks of modern slavery within any part of our business; our supply chain and our portfolio so that we can address them appropriately and sustainably.

 We will continue to monitor and improve our practices and supply chains to develop and strengthen our commitment to human rights matters including the elimination of modern slavery and human trafficking.